GuilhermeBalog/portfolio-generator/README.md

 npm start #or
 yarn start
 ```
-> Feel free to fork this repositorie and add your ideias!
+> Feel free to fork this repository and add your ideias!

 *That's all folks!
 Keep coding!*